Transcript #395: pythont compatible packages

 12:24 We're probably getting software engineers from the community just because of this that maybe would have not considered it.

-12:31 So, all right.
-Planting the seed there.
+12:32 Planting the seed there.

-12:33 So, all right.
-You've got some good news for us, don't you?
+12:34 You've got some good news for us, don't you?

-12:37 I do.
-Well, I have last week I have planted a seed and this week it has grown.
+12:37 Well, I have last week, I have planted a seed.

-12:42 So, I was going to cover a new topic, but I want to have more time to digest it than I've had.
+12:42 So I was going to cover a new topic, but I want to have more time to digest it than I've had.

-12:50 So, let's I want to do a follow up instead, Brian.
+12:50 So let's, I want to do a follow-up instead, Brian.

-12:53 So, remember last week I talked about Uptime Kuma, which is a fancy self-hosted monitoring tool.
+12:53 So remember last week I talked about Uptime Kuma, which is a fancy self-hosted monitoring tool.

-13:04 It's super awesome.
-And so on.
+13:05 It's super awesome.

-13:07 So, hey, maybe I'll play with this.
-That would be cool, right?
+13:07 I said, hey, maybe I'll, maybe I'll play with this.

 13:09 Yeah.

-13:10 Well, guess what?
-If you go to Python Bytes and you scroll to the bottom, server status right there, and you click on it,
+13:12 If you go to Python Bytes and you scroll to the bottom, server status right there, and you click on it, it shows you the Python Bytes operational status.

 13:20 What is the status of the website?